Skip to a section:

 Once you've filtered and sorted the data to your specifications, you can export them to a table in one of the following formats:

-To export to a file, click the Export Table Options button at the top of the table to specify a format:
+To export to a file, click the Download Table button in the table menu bar to specify a format:

 The constraints used to filter the data will be listed at the top of the table.